cmu440/p1/README.md

 [`go` command](http://golang.org/cmd/go/) to be helpful.
 As always, feel free to post your questions on Piazza.

-This project was designed for, and tested using AFS cluster machines, although you may also write and build your code on your own local machines as well.
+This project was designed for, and tested on AFS cluster machines, though you may choose to write and build your code locally as well.

 ## Reading the LSP API Documentation